KameshJadaun/Jetpack_compose_demo_master/README.md

 ## Dummy Credentials
 email- marty@gmail.com
 pass- 123456
-you can create your own credentials by registering yourself.
+\n you can create your own credentials by registering yourself.

 ## Screenshots